 Q: Why does my grandpa call me by my dad’s name?

-A: Changes deep inside your grandfather’s brain may make it difficult for him to remember things like your name.
+A: Changes inside your grandfather’s brain may make it difficult for him to remember things like your name.
 This is not your fault or his.
 You may remind him of your dad at your age.
-It’s best to not correct him, as that could upset or frustrate him.
+Try not to correct him, since he may find it confusing.

 Q: Will my grandma die from Alzheimer’s?